jrief/django-formset/docs/source/richtext-extensions.rst

 Behind the scenes
 -----------------

-The most tricky part of the implementation is the mapping of the form fields to the editor's document state and vice versa.
+The most tricky part of the implementation is the mapping of the dialog form fields to the editor's document state and vice versa.
 Dialog forms therefore need a way to bidirectionally exchange their data with the Richtext editor.
 This is done by adding the extra attributes ``richtext-map-to`` and ``richtext-map-from`` to the form field widgets.